People's National Party (Russia): Publications

 The NNP has published a number of journals apart from Ya-Russky.
 These have included Zemshchina, based in Moscow, began publishing in 1990 and eventually became the official NNP organ.
 Its regular features included columns entitled "Holy Russia", "Aryan Unity", "Rightists Old and New", "Church Life" and "Our Culture".
 A Tomsk-based weekly bulletin Cherny korpus (Black Corps), appeared in December 1995 and included local party news.
 Ivanov-Sukharevsky himself edited the political monthly Era Rossii(Era of Russia), which achieved a print-run of 25,000.
 This publication eventually expanded to include a regular section on white power music.

 Within the pages of Ya-Russky articles praising fellow right-extremists such as Pamyat and Russian National Unity have appeared, as well as an article marking the hundredth anniversary of The Protocols of the Elders of Zion.

 Decline

 On 3 October 2003 the headquarters of the NNP were damaged in a bomb attack which resulted in Ivanov-Sukharevsky suffering serious injuries and possible blindness.
-The injuries sustained saw him depart politics and so the NNP fall into decline with its skinhead membership largely departing to other groups.
+The injuries sustained saw him depart politics and so the NNP fell into decline with its skinhead membership largely departing to other groups.